drovani/rovaninet-gridsome/posts/2022/2022-03-02-The-Book-of-Boba-Fett-Season-1.md

 It's a nice little touch to add some culture and sense of depth into the dessert raiders.
 This whole backstory part of the episode feels very _A Man Called Horse_ or _Dances with Wolves_.

-## Episode 3: I Tried So Hard To Not Hate This
+## Chapter 3: I Tried So Hard To Not Hate This

 I sat down to watch the episode without my notepad open, to see if I could enjoy the show more without task switching back and forth.
 Maybe if I saved all my thoughts for the end, I would have less of them in general, but they would be more meaningful because only the parts I could remember would be worth ranting about.
 I lasted almost 23 minutes, but it got too terrible for me to not go back and write this shit down.
 I don't have the full words for how bad it is.